Sit Down, Shut Up (2009 TV series): Cancellation

 After two episodes had aired, the series' original 8:30 timeslot was moved to 7:00 due to low ratings.
 After the fourth episode aired, the fifth and final episode of what was to be the initial run of Sit Down, Shut Up, was pulled from the Sunday Animation Domination lineup due to what was speculated as continued low ratings.
-The remaining 9 episodes began airing on September 12, 2009 on Saturday nights at midnight (following the cancellation of MADtv) on a loop until April 2010, when repeats of Brothers took over the time slot.
+The remaining 9 episodes began airing on September 12, 2009, on Saturday nights at midnight (following the cancellation of Mad TV) on a loop until April 2010, when repeats of Brothers took over the time slot.

 Syndication

-Comedy Central began airing Sit Down, Shut Up at 10:00PM starting on May 4, 2010.
+Comedy Central began airing Sit Down, Shut Up at 10:00 p.m. starting on May 4, 2010.
 For the next four weeks, new episodes aired in that time on Tuesdays with repeats several times throughout the night.
 However, in June of that same year, the show was moved to the late-night timeslots and aired only once.
 On July 28, 2010, Comedy Central stopped airing Sit Down, Shut Up after airing the episode "Hurricane Willard."
 Of the thirteen episodes that reran on Comedy Central, the pilot episode and "High School Confidential" were the only episodes that never aired.
-Adult Swim picked up the series in November 2014, and it ran its entirety before being removed from the schedule.
-Sit Down, Shut Up has aired on Canada's Much channel (formerly MuchMusic) beginning in April 2014, after previously being shown on Comedy (formerly known as The Comedy Network) in 2013, until the network removed the show from their lineup in two months later.
+Adult Swim picked up the series in November 2014, and it ran its entirety before being removed from its schedule on February 15, 2015.
+Sit Down, Shut Up has aired on Canada's Much channel (formerly MuchMusic) beginning in April 2014, after previously being shown on Comedy (formerly known as The Comedy Network) in 2013, until the network removed the show from their lineup two months later.

-As of 2021, Sit Down, Shut Up! is available on the streaming service, Tubi TV.
+Sit Down, Shut Up! was formerly available on the streaming service Tubi.